npm package discovery and stats viewer.

 Introduction

-This PostHTML plugin provides an HTML-friendly syntax for write components in your templates.
-If you are familiar with Blade, React, Vue or similar, you will find familiar syntax as this plugin is inspired by them.
-See below a basic example, as code is worth a thousand words.
+This PostHTML plugin provides an HTML-friendly syntax for using components in your HTML templates.
+If you are familiar with Blade, React, Vue or similar, you will find the syntax to be familiar, as this plugin is inspired by them.

 See also the first PostHTML Bootstrap UI using this plugin and check also the starter template here.